6. QPE with Linear Combination of Unitaries

 DMRG energy: E0 = -1.616

-The LCU scheme involves two oracles: PREPARE and SELECT, that we introduce in the following.
+The LCU scheme involves two oracles: PREPARE and SELECT, which we introduce below.

 The PREPARE oracle acts on the \(m_L\) qubits of the auxiliary \(\ell\)-register to prepare a superposition state related to the LCU decomposition: